Lawyer: Imprisoned Utah doctor may have killed himself

-SALT LAKE CITY (AP) — A lawyer says a doctor who died three years after he was imprisoned for drugging his beauty queen wife and leaving her to die probably killed himself.
+SALT LAKE CITY (AP) — A lawyer says a doctor who died three years after he was imprisoned for drugging his beauty queen wife and leaving her to die may have killed himself.

 Randall Spencer was the lawyer for Martin MacNeill.